oseitutu90/java-chat-with-documents/README.md

 ### Configuring documentation location

-Update the `docs.location` property in `application.properties` to point to a folder with relevant documents.
+Update the `docs.location` property in `application.yaml` to point to a folder with relevant documents.
 LangChain4j uses Apache Tika internally when processing the files, so most file types work.

 ### Using Open AI

 OpenAI gives you better quality answers but requires you to send data to a 3rd party.

-To use OpenAI, get an [API key](https://platform.openai.com/api-keys) and configure it in `application.properties`.
+To use OpenAI, get an [API key](https://platform.openai.com/api-keys) and configure it in `application.yaml`.
 Optionally, you can also configure the model in the properties.

 ### Using a local LLM